jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 # To do
 - Add near plane clipping.
 Currently, when triangle points are at or behind the camera, it will draw really odd things.
-Need to adjust the triangle in this case, possibly splitting into two.
+Need to adjust the triangle in this case, potentially splitting into two.
-- Make Rasterizer clip to non-power-of-four render target sizes.
-Need an additional mask check.
 - Ability to have state changes.
 Need proper command queues rather than hard coded state in main.
 - Allocating resources in global constructors is bad.
 Should clean this up.